sebastien-plutniak/archeoviz/README.md

 - an “objects” table (mandatory), with data about the objects;
 - a “refits” table (optional), with data about the refitting objects;
-- a “timeline” table (optional), with data about when each square of the site was excavated or surveyed.
+- a “timeline” table (optional) giving the year when each square of the site was excavated or surveyed.

 ### Formatting Data